7TH CHORD UPPER-STRUCTURES & SUBSTITUTIONS FOR DOMINANTS

 Over a C7 chord, substitutions from the VII would include the note B which is the Major 7th (aka the Leading-Tone).
 That one could work linearly (as a passing-tone) but not chordally.

-Back to the Various Thoughts page.
+See all topics from the Various Thoughts page.